-1. From the menu bar, select File, Accountant's Copy, Client Activities, Send to Accountant.
+- 1. From the menu bar, select File, Accountant's Copy, Client Activities, Send to Accountant.
 The Confirm Sending an Accountant's Copy dialog box displays, shown in Figure 16.2.
-This message details the service and what types of shared work are recommended with this type of file and what types are not.
+This message details the service and what types of shared work are and are not recommended with this type of file. - 2.
+Click Next.
+The Set the Dividing Date dialog box displays. - 3.
+From the Dividing Date drop-down list, choose one of the date options shown in Figure 16.1, or choose Custom to select your own specific dividing date.